 Go to the plugins area of the WordPress dashboard and click “Add New.”

 Install and activate the plugin.

 Once the plugin is installed, a new feature will appear in the settings of WordPress.
 Go to Settings and click the link for, “MimeType Icons.”

-General Settings: Choose the size, image type and position of the icon.
+General Settings: Choose the size, image type, and position of the icon.
 In this plugin, images are provided in both PNG and GIF types.

 Image Settings: MimeTypes accommodates icons for more than 80 different file types.
 Select all that apply to you by checking each box.
-You can also click the “Check all” link to select all types for icons.
+You can also click the “Check all” link to select all types of icons.

 After you save, MimeTypes will now include the link icon for any files you have that are downloadable.
 This is an automatic process, and it doesn’t require extra graphics or shortcodes for you to use.